 (Conjecture) 10

-The famous rat utopia experiment gave rodents plenty of resources, but the rodent society failed (Calhoun, 1962).
+A famous rat utopia experiment provided rodents with an abundance of resources, but the rodent society ultimately failed (Calhoun, 1962).
+When their population became crowded, the rats’ behavior changed.
 Perhaps the experiment created conditions that were not natural for rats.
 Natural selection causes creatures to fit specific natural conditions.
 If you remove a creature from its natural environment, it will malfunction.
-I know a lot of people who think these experiments on rats should not be compared to people.
-These people prefer think that the human mind is somehow beyond the physical body.
-Descartes thought the mind is a substance distinct from the body.
+Some might argue that experiments on rats do not fully represent what would happen to humans.
+People have a mind that is more than the rat’s mind.
+The philosopher Descartes believed that the mind is a distinct substance from the body.

 ” I knew that I was a substance the whole essence or nature of which is simply to think, and which, in order to exist, has no need of any place nor depends on any material thing.”
 (Discourse on Method 4)

 Similar dualist claims have been around for a long time.
-In Plato’s Phaedrus, the soul comes from the divine (Phaedrus 246c), where gods see the unchanging forms beyond heaven (Phaedrus 247c).
+In Plato’s Phaedrus, the mind is an extension of the soul, which comes from the divine (Phaedrus 246c), where gods see the unchanging forms beyond heaven (Phaedrus 247c).
 Plato thought the inner self communicates with supernatural spirits (Phaedrus 244c), and we see the unchanging forms if our minds rise high enough.
 Yet, desires from the body distract the soul from this divine mission (Phaedrus 247b).

 Modern researchers have not supported the view that the mind comes from the nonmaterial.
-Pierre Paul Broca showed how damage in specific brain parts affected a person’s speech (Broca, 1861).
+Pierre Paul Broca showed how damage to specific brain parts affected a person’s speech (Broca, 1861).
 This discovery suggested that psychological processes happen as part of the material body.
 In 1939, Alan Hodgkin and Andrew Huxley discovered electrical impulses that allowed the central nervous system to control the body.
-The discovery of brain activity shows that the mind happens on a prime material plane where other natural actions happen.
-The mind is no more supernatural than your foot.
+The discovery of brain activity reveals that the mind operates in conjunction with other natural processes.
+Perhaps the mind is no more supernatural than your foot.

 The film “Psychogenic Disease in Infancy” (1952), by the psychoanalyst Rene Spitz, shows babies developing health problems when deprived of regular contact with their mothers.
 This researcher suggests that people have specific needs.
 The body interacts with the environment, and the mind requires particular responses from the body to satisfy psychological needs.
 No healthy individual will ever grow isolated in a plastic container.
 Such a mind would be incoherent.

-Could a brain in a vat work if it receives a proper simulation of a body and an environment?
+Could a brain in a vat function properly if it receives a realistic simulation of a body and its environment?
 If it did work, would it be a person?
 It depends on where the mind is located.
 What if you are not in your brain?
 What if you are located inside the way your body reacts to the environment?
-You would be a running simulation.
-The simulation we call human will only function in a human body, and our body is the product of our evolution, which gave us needs.
-Most likely, your mind is adapted to your original body and can not live out of it.
+You would be simulation.
+The simulation we call ‘human’ will only function in a human body, and our body is the product of our evolution, which has given us certain needs.
+Most likely, your mind is adapted to your original body and can not live outside it.

-To explain our needs, we use emotion to refer to various mental states, including instinctual behaviors, appetites, and temporary feelings.
+To explain our needs, we use the term ’emotion’ to refer to various mental states, including instinctual behaviors, appetites, and temporary feelings.
 This confuses issues that need separate definitions.
 Also, equating animal instinct with emotion creates a vague definition of instinct.
 Nonetheless, too many writers use vague definitions to write against following our emotions.
-The German pessimist Schopenhauer had a vague idea called “will.”
-It causes people to never achieve satisfaction since desires push us to seek new rewards.
+For example, the German philosopher Schopenhauer had a concept called “will.”
+Schopenhauer claimed that this will causes people to never achieve satisfaction since desires will always push us to seek new rewards.

 “In the first place, a man never is happy, but spends his whole life in striving after something which he thinks will make him so;” (Vanity of Existence, 1851)